poeisie/poeisie/README.md

 ## Technologies and tools 🛠️

-📚 Currently deepening my knowledge in Java and Python.<br>
+📚 Currently deepening my knowledge in C and Cybersecurity.<br>
-🖌️ I am also focusing on front-end development and graphic design.
+🖌️ I am also focusing on front-end development.